evert/evert.github.com/_posts/2022/2022-09-13-bun-curveball-framework.md

 ```

 This is not a full-blown hydration/server-rendering solution, but JSX has
-replaced template engines like EJS and Handlebars for us.
-JSX lets you do
+replaced template engines like EJS and Handlebars for us at
-the same things, but you get the advantage of type checking, it's harder
+[Bad Gateway][11].
+JSX lets you do the same things, but you get the advantage
-to create XSS bugs and full Javascript access.
+of type checking, it's harder to create XSS bugs and full Javascript access.

 Final thoughts on Bun
 ---------------------